Pittsburgh Cerebral Palsy Lawyer

 • Difficulty with speech and fine motor functions

 The severity of a child’s cerebral palsy will ultimately determine what signs and symptoms they have.
-Parents who believe their child suffered cerebral palsy as a result of a birth injury should call Munley Law.

-There is no singular test to diagnose cerebral palsy or Erbs palsy.
+There is no singular test to diagnose cerebral palsy or Erb’s palsy.
 However, there are exams physicians can do to narrow down potential diagnoses.

 At birth, doctors will look for neurological conditions such as reduced heart rate, increased or decreased muscle tone, muscle reflexes, and poor breathing and crying.

-Children who do not show immediate cause of concern for cerebral palsy may not be diagnosed until they are toddlers or older.
+Children who do not show immediate cause for concern for cerebral palsy may not be diagnosed until they are toddlers or older.
 Tests for toddlers include further physical exams, CT scans, MRIs, X-rays, EOS imaging, and genetic tests.

 How Is Cerebral Palsy Treated?